hfp/libxstream/documentation/samples/libxstream_ozaki.md

 path spends shared memory on, 128 KB at the defaults, so lower it if a device refuses that. `OZAKI_WGMMA_M=128` runs two warp groups per work-group instead of one, worth +4% at n=2048 and +18% at n=8192.
+Below `OZAKI_WGMMA_RESIDE` tiles per SM the tile narrows to 128x128 and two work-groups share an SM, which is faster there (-3 to -12% wall from n=2048 to 5632) and slower above; `OZAKI_WGMMA_RESIDE=0` keeps the wide tile.

 Two implications worth knowing.
 The kernel is built twice — once from OpenCL C, then again from patched PTX — because warp-group MMA cannot